Mezosky/RSMDL/README.md

 The library is user-friendly, allowing you to directly import the desired metric and generate a set of vectors for evaluation.
 It is important to note that the matrices to be evaluated should have the dimensionality $R^{N \times D}$, where $N$ represents the number of instances and $D$ is the dimension of each tensor representation.
 When comparing two matrices $R$ and $R'$, ensure that $D=D'$; otherwise, errors will occur.

-As an example, a set of outputs from two Clip models is compared using the `rsm_norm_difference` metric.
+As an example, a set of outputs from two Clip models are compared using the `rsm_norm_difference` metric.

 ```python
 import torch